zzc01/Transformer/Translator_Transformer_Mastery/ReadMe.md

-# A Transformer Machine Translator with Custumized Attention
+# A Machine Translator with Encoder-Decoder Transformers

 Here is an implmentation of the machine translator using the encoder-decoder architecture with transformers.
 The transfomer model is built in Tensorflow [1] and references from code from Machine Learning Mastery [2].
 The translator is trained to translate German sentences to English sentences. <br/>